 We love This Girl Can! and happy to support and promote any school with ideas and events aimed at female pupils and members of staff.

 - Huff 'n' Puff - children pay a small fee annually and this money is used to purchase play equipment.
 During the lunch hour children co-operate in play using the equipment.
 Older children can be monitors, looking after the equipment and making sure it is put away safely after each use.
 An enthusiastic lunchtime supervisor can take overall responsibility.

-We are working closely with schools to develop a family healthy lifestyles programme to encourage more physical activity in and out of school.
-See our Families in it Together (FIT) website for more information.
+Our family healthy lifestyles programme to encourage more physical activity in and out of school.
+Visit Hearty Lives.